 The validation checklist has been reviewed in detail by the Development Management team and updated to reflect changes to national planning policy in the National Planning Policy Framework (NPPF) and planning practice guidance.
 It has been redesigned with some significant revisions to the layout and text to improve its clarity, with the aim of being more customer friendly.

-From 22nd November 2012, the fees payable to Local Planning Authorities when submitting planning applications will increase.
+From 22nd November 2012, the fees payable to Local Planning Authorities when submitting planning applications increased.
 Any applications submitted after this date must be accompanied by the new fee in order to be made valid.

-- Applications received and determined - week ending 18 June 2013
+- Applications received and determined - week ending 27 January 2015

-- Applications received and determined - week ending 11 June 2013
+- Applications received and determined - week ending 20 January 2015

-- Applications received and determined - week ending 04 June 2013
+- Applications received and determined - week ending 13 January 2015

 From 6th April 2010, legislative changes came into effect which reduce the requirements for some types of planning applications to be accompanied by Design and Access Statements.
-More details can be found in the Department for Communities and Local Government's document Guidance on information requirements and validation
+More details can be found in the Department for Communities and Local Government's document Guidance on information requirements and validation (PDF)

-Northumberland National Park Authority is the statutory planning authority for the area of the Northumberland National Park with specific reponsibility for development management within the National Park area.
+Northumberland National Park Authority is the statutory planning authority for the area of the Northumberland National Park with specific responsibility for development management within the National Park area.
 Other related matters such as Building Control and Environmental Health are the responsibility of Northumberland County Council, within whose boundaries the National Park is located.